flexiblepower/s2-python/README.rst

 To Install
 -----------
-You can install this package using pip or any Python dependency manager that collects the packages from Pypi:
+You can install this package using pip or any Python dependency manager that collects the packages from PyPI:

 .. code-block:: bash

     pip install s2-python

-The packages on Pypi may be found `here <https://pypi.org/project/s2-python/>`_
+The packages on PyPI may be found `here <https://pypi.org/project/s2-python/>`_

 Mypy support
 ------------